-You can boost UGC on social networks by creating challenges, contests, or even coming up with your own micro-holidays.
+You can boost UGC on social networks by creating challenges or contests or even coming up with your own micro-holidays.
 Ahead of the 2021 holiday season, Target launched the #TargetHoliday hashtag with a cheerful Reel to celebrate festive Target runs.

-These micro-holidays don’t need to be super unique — it’s more important to keep them simple so your Gen Z audience finds it easy to participate.
-But you shouldn’t stop at highlighting UGC only on social media.
+These micro-holidays don’t need to be super unique — keeping them simple is more important, so your Gen Z audience can easily participate.
+But you shouldn’t stop at highlighting UGC only on social media platforms.

-For example, through Retail Syndication, rug company Nourison was able to share visual UGC from social media to different retailer sites such as Target.
+For example, through Retail Syndication, rug company Nourison shared visual UGC from social media to different retailer sites like Target.
 Coupled with ratings and reviews, its UGC strategy resulted in a 4x increase in conversions and a 3x increase in revenue.

 2. Partner with nano and micro-influencers

 Although Gen Z favors real customers in advertising, this doesn’t mean you should give up on influencer marketing.
-Influencers still have influence — especially where smaller influencers are concerned.
+Influencers still have influence (pun intended) — especially where smaller influencers are concerned.

-Nano (~1K-5K followers) and micro-influencers (~5K-20K followers) usually interact more with their audience, which leads to an engaged following.
-This creates trust and a personal relationship bigger influencers often lack with their followers.
+Nano (~1K-10K followers) and micro-influencers (~10K-100K followers) usually interact more with their audience, which leads to an engaged following.
+This engagement creates trust and a personal relationship more prominent influencers often lack with their followers.

-In fact, nano and micro-influencers have the highest engagement rates — 5% and 1.7%, respectively.
-What’s more, a Hypeauditor study found that influencers with small followings (1K-5K) have the lowest incidence of fraud at just 18.8%.
+In fact, nano and micro-influencers have the highest engagement rates on Instagram, between 10% and 12%.
 And it doesn’t hurt that they charge brands less than their more famous counterparts.

 As for influencers’ relationship with Zoomers, they wield considerable power.
-Gen Z is more likely than previous generations to make a purchase based on an influencer’s recommendation: 14% in the 18-24 age group and 13% in the 13-17 age group have bought a product as a result of influencer marketing.
-And 1 out of 4 Gen Zs says micro-influencers with “loyal and highly engaged audiences” are key for developing new trends.
+Gen Z is more likely than previous generations to purchase based on an influencer’s recommendation: 14% in the 18-24 age group and 13% in the 13-17 age group have bought a product due to influencer marketing.
+And one out of four Gen Zs says micro-influencers with “loyal and highly engaged audiences” are key for developing new trends.

 Companies that have teamed up with smaller influencers include major brands like Dunkin’ and Ford.

-Ford Canada reached out to travel blogger Cailin ONeil (8.4K Instagram followers) to promote the 2020 Ford Escape Titanium.
+Ford Canada contacted travel blogger Cailin O’Neil (8.7K Instagram followers) to promote the 2020 Ford Escape Titanium.
 The promotional post has a 2.6% engagement rate.

-Dunkin’ (formerly known as Dunkin’ Donuts) specifically sought out nano and micro-influencers on Instagram for their espresso campaign.
+Dunkin’ (formerly known as Dunkin’ Donuts) specifically sought out nano and micro-influencers on Instagram for its espresso campaign.
 All influencers featured had audiences under 50,000, with nano-influencers showing more engagement on their posts.